Edward Black (producer): Alfred Hitchcock

 Alfred Hitchcock had two films left on a contract with Gaumont when Black became head of the studio.
 The first film Black made with Hitchcock was Young and Innocent (1937) starring Nova Pilbeam.
-According to Hitcock's biographer, Patrick McGillian, "Black was an unabashed Hitchcock fan.
+According to Hitchcock's biographer, Patrick McGillian, "Black was an unabashed Hitchcock fan.
 He and his brother were both longtime acquaintances of the director; now Black made it his business to be helpful, clearing all obstacles from Hitchcock's path and stretching the budget wherever possible.
 He took over as Hitchcock's buffer with the Ostrers.
 The two films Hitchcock made with Black as his producer are among his most enjoyable."

 The film was not hugely popular and Sidney Gilliat said that the Ostrers wanted to did not want to proceed with a second Hitchcock movie in order to save the studio money.
-However Black pushed for a second film, The Lady Vanishes (1938).
+However, Black pushed for a second film, The Lady Vanishes (1938).
 Black had bought the rights to the original novel, "The Wheel Spins", and developed the screenplay with Launder and Gilliatt as a project for director Roy William Neill.
-This project was delayed so Black gave the project to Hitchcock.
+This project was delayed, so Black gave the project to Hitchcock.
 The producer also assigned two actors he had under contract to play the leads, Michael Redgrave and Margaret Lockwood.
 The film became a classic.
 It also launched the comedy team of Basil Radford and Nauhton Wayne who went on to star in several more movies as a duo.